• Skip to primary navigation

 If you are fetching changes from a remote repository multiple times in one day, you will also need to merge those changes each time.
 This can be inefficient and take up extra time.

 If you’re wondering whether there’s a way to combine the processes of fetching and merging, the answer is yes.
-The Git Pull command does just that, by combining the Git Fetch command and Git Merge commands into one.
+The Git Pull command combines the Git Fetch command and Git Merge commands into one.

 Post Type:GIT Tutorial